Agriophara diminuta

 Agriophara diminuta is a moth in the Depressariidae family.
 It was described by Rudolph Rosenstock in 1885 and is found in Australia, specifically recorded from South Australia and Tasmania.

-The wingspan of the moth ranges from 16 to 18 mm.
-The forewings are fuscous-grey, irrorated with whitish and with a short blackish dash beneath the costa near the base, and another on the submedian fold at one-third.
-There are three transverse series of obscure marks formed by a blackish irroration.
+The wingspan of the moth ranges from 16 to 18 mm.The fuscous-grey forewings are irrorated with whitish and have a short blackish dash beneath the costa near the base and another on the submedian fold at one-thirdThere are three transverse series of obscure marks formed by a blackish irroration.
 The first series is straight, extending from one-fourth of the costa to three-fourths of the inner margin.
-The second series starts from the middle of the costa and extends obliquely outwards to three-fourths of the disc, then sharply angles and continues to the middle of the inner margin, crossing the first series along the fold.
-The third series is found starting at three-fifths of the costa, extending obliquely outward towards the apex, then curving around near the hind margin to the anal angle.
+The second series starts from the middle of the costa, extends obliquely outwards to three-fourths of the disc, then angles sharply to the middle of the inner margin, crossing the first series along the fold.The third series is found starting at three-fifths of the costa, extending obliquely outward towards the apex, then curving around near the hind margin to the anal angle.
 The hindwings are grey, somewhat darker towards the apex.